ninjaframework/ninja/ninja-core/src/site/markdown/index.md

     <div class="span6">
         <img class="bs-icon" src="images/glyphicons/glyphicons_042_group.png">
         <h2>Fun for developers.</h2>
-        <p>Ninja provides everything you need to get productive immediately.
+        <p>Ninja provides everything you need to get productive in an instant.
-        And notably Ninja is fast.
+        And Ninja is fast.
 Really fast.
-Make a change to the code and see the results instantly.
+Make a change to the code and instantly see the results.
         </p>
     </div>
 </div>